Anna Kikina

 Anna Yuryevna Kikina (Анна Юрьевна Кикина; born 27 August 1984) is a Russian engineer and cosmonaut, selected in 2012.
 She is the only female cosmonaut currently in active service at Roscosmos.
-In June 2020, fellow cosmonaut Oleg Kononenko said that Kikina was expected to fly on a fall 2022 mission to the International Space Station (ISS) and perform a spacewalk during the mission.
-In September 2021, RIA Novosti reported that Kikina had been assigned to the Soyuz MS-22 mission, set to launch on 21 September 2022, for a 188-day mission.
+She made her first flight to space in 2023 to the International Space Station (ISS) aboard SpaceX Crew-5, the first Roscosmos cosmonaut to fly aboard a U.S. spacecraft since 2002.
+During her time on the ISS, Kikina served as a flight engineer during the long-duration Expedition 68 mission.

 SpaceX Crew-5

 In December 2021, Roscosmos Director General Dmitry Rogozin announced she would fly on an "American commercial spacecraft" in September 2022, while a NASA astronaut would take her seat on Soyuz making her the first Russian cosmonaut to fly a Crew Dragon and the first Roscosmos cosmonaut to fly aboard a U.S. spacecraft since 2002.
 In October 2022, the commercial flight launched as the SpaceX Crew-5 Crew Dragon.

-On 11 March 2023 the SpaceX Crew-5 returned to earth after 157 days.
+On 11 March 2023, the SpaceX Crew-5 returned to Earth after 157 days.
 The flight lasted about 19 hours, and their capsule landed in the Gulf of Mexico.

 Education

-Kikina graduated with honors from the Novosibirsk State Academy of Water Transportation Engineering.
-She also earned her degree in economics and management.
+In 2006, Kikina graduated with honors from the Novosibirsk State Academy of Water Transportation Engineering.

+In 2008, Kikina also earned a degree in economics and management.

 Personal life

 Kikina was born in Novosibirsk.
-She worked as a tour guide in Altai Region, as well as a swimming and paratrooper instructor.
-She also worked as Radio Host for Radio Siberia.
+She worked as a tour guide in Altai region, as well as a swimming and paratrooper instructor.
+She also worked as radio host for Radio Siberia.

 In spring 2021, toy manufacturer Mattel released a Barbie astronaut doll in Kikina’s image.

 Kikina is married to Alexander Serdyuk, a physical training instructor at the Cosmonaut Training Center.

+Awards

+Kikina was awarded the titles of Hero of the Russian Federation and Pilot-Cosmonaut of the Russian Federation by decree of the President of Russia No. 233 on 3 April 2024.